PoojaaMM2002/PoojaaMM2002/README.md

 - 👋 Hi, I’m @PoojaaMM2002
-- 👀 I’m interested in Data Analysis
+- 👀 I’m interested in Data Analysis and Software development
-- 🌱 I’m currently learning  Data analytics
+- 🌱 I’m currently working as an intern in software development
 - 📫 How to reach me  poojaamm2002@gmail.com